 Undergraduate students from across the College of Engineering can participate in the Engineering Innovation in Health course sequence where they develop technical solutions to health or healthcare challenges.
 The course sequence starts with an introductory bootcamp for medical device design and culminates in a capstone project where you design, construct, test, and evaluate a prototype medical technology or device.

 Your major determines the specific courses you take to participate.
-The courses for mechanical engineering and electrical engineering students are outlined below.
-Students from these departments participate in a three-quarter capstone design sequence, where you earn credit in your home department while working in interdisciplinary teams.
+The courses for mechanical engineering students are outlined below.
+Students participate in a three-quarter capstone design sequence, where you earn credit while working in interdisciplinary teams.
 The teams are advised by engineering faculty as well as mentors in the health sciences.
 The goal of this course sequence is to design, fabricate, and test a working prototype device that meets a clinical need.

 Mechanical engineering students can take a single, autumn quarter introductory course, ME 414, or choose to take the three-quarter course sequence from autumn to spring (ME 414, ME 494, and ME 495).
 If you are entering your senior year and choose to complete your capstone senior design requirement in Engineering Innovation in Health, then you will earn a total of 9 credits over three quarters and can meet the ME 493/414 and ME 495 requirements.